da-x/git-edit-messages/README.md

       Single commits:

-        ^<integer>          - a 0-based index in the `rebase --interactive` script, where the button in the list is index 0, the last from the  button it 1, and so on.
+        ^<integer>          - a 0-based index in the `rebase --interactive` script, where the buttom in the list is index 0, the last from the  buttom it 1, and so on.
         @<integer>          - a 0-based index in the `rebase --interactive` script, where the top of the list is index 0, the next one down is 1 and so on.